Goodness-of-fit Test for Latent Block Models: Problem setting and statistical model for goodness-of-fit test for latent block models

 \section{Problem setting and statistical model for goodness-of-fit test for latent block models}

 Let $A \in \mathbb{R}^{n \times p}$ be an $n \times p$ observed matrix.
 We assume that each entry of matrix $A$ is independently generated, given its row and column clusters.
-Let $g^{(1)}_i$ be the cluster of the $i$-th row, and $g^{(2)}_j$ be the cluster of the $j$-th column of matrix $A$.
-To apply the result in \cite{Pillai2014}, we assume that each entry of matrix $A$ is independently subject to a distribution with block-wise mean $P$ and block-wise standard deviation $\sigma$:
+Let $(K, H)$ be the null set of cluster numbers for rows and columns of an observed matrix $A$, which is unknown in advance.
+We denote the cluster indices of the $i$th row and the $j$th column of matrix $A$ as $g^{(1)}_i \in \{1, \dots, K\}$ and $g^{(2)}_j \in \{1, \dots, H\}$, respectively.
+We assume that each entry of matrix $A$ is independently subject to a distribution with block-wise mean $P$ and block-wise standard deviation $\sigma$:

-where $B_{k h}$ and $S_{k h} > 0$, respectively, are the mean and the positive standard deviation of entries in the $(k, h)$-th true block under the null hypothesis.
+where $B_{k h}$ and $S_{k h} > 0$, respectively, are the mean and the positive standard deviation of entries in the $(k, h)$th null block under the null hypothesis.

-Let $(K, H)$ be the true set of cluster numbers for rows and columns of an observed matrix $A$, which is unknown in advance.
-In this paper, we propose a goodness-of-fit test for selecting these cluster numbers from observed matrix $A$.
-In such a test, we test whether $(K, H)$ is equal to a given set of cluster numbers $(K_0, H_0)$ or at least one of the given row and column cluster numbers $K_0$ or $H_0$ is smaller than the true cluster numbers $K$ or $H$.
+In this paper, we propose a goodness-of-fit test for selecting the cluster numbers $(K, H)$ from observed matrix $A$.
+In such a test, we test whether $(K, H)$ is equal to a given set of cluster numbers $(K_0, H_0)$ or at least one of the given row and column cluster numbers $K_0$ or $H_0$ is smaller than the null cluster numbers $K$ or $H$.
 In other words, the null (N) and alternative (A) hypotheses are given by

 By sequentially testing the cluster numbers in the following order (Figure \ref{fig:order_test}), we can select the cluster numbers of a given observed matrix $A$. \begin{enumerate} \item Test $(K_0, H_0) = (1, 1)$. \item Test $(K_0, H_0) = (1, 2), (2, 1)$. \item Test $(K_0, H_0) = (1, 3), (2, 2), (3, 1)$. \item $\cdots$ \item Test $(K_0, H_0) = (1, L), (2, L-1), \dots, (L, 1)$.
 Let $(\hat{K}, \hat{H})$ be the row and column cluster numbers where the null hypothesis is accepted and $\hat{K} + \hat{H} = L+1$ holds.
 The selected set of cluster numbers is $(\hat{K}, \hat{H})$. \end{enumerate} Based on the above sequentially ordered test, selection of the cluster numbers requires $(K+H)(K+H-1)/2$ tests at most.